skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_12_lab_ak.md

 #### Task 2: Create an Application Insights resource

-1. In the navigation pane of the portal, select **Create a resource**.
+1. In the Azure portal's navigation pane, select **Create a resource**.

 1. On the **New** blade, find the **Search the Marketplace** box.